waether-the-strm/resume/src/pages/index.md

         - >
           I&nbsp;led UX design exercises at the SWPS University in Warsaw, Department of Psychology and Computer Science.
 Commercially, I&nbsp;worked on the SAP UI for the US-based company – Corevist as a&nbsp;React Developer.
 Previously, I&nbsp;coordinated the redesign project of the web and mobile platform for Biletomat.pl, part of the Time For Friends Company.
 In this role, I&nbsp;led a&nbsp;team of designers, developers, and marketing professionals from a&nbsp;technical, coordination, and visual perspective, reporting directly to the company's management.
         - >
           Currently, I&nbsp;am leading the development of GSR (Sports Facility Reservation System) in collaboration with Ebert Studio.
 In this role, I&nbsp;am responsible for product design, UX/UI design, technical architecture, frontend development, and team coordination.
 The system is used by Sports and Recreation Centers across Poland, providing a&nbsp;modern, accessible, and user-friendly platform for facility reservations.
+I've built a&nbsp;comprehensive design system with reusable component libraries, established design tokens for consistent branding, and created design-to-code workflows that improved development efficiency while ensuring pixel-perfect implementation of user interfaces.
       tools: IT volunteering, Tech Leading, Frontend Development, Design Consulting, University Lecturer, Product Design, UX/UI Design, Technical Architecture
       details: >
         SWPS University • Biletomat.pl • Emagine • Ebert Studio (GSR) • Corevist • Techlab EE • pomagamukrainie.gov.pl • Fundacja Konflikt • Daydream Yachting